outdreamer/build-a-cure-1/docs/tasks/ideas.md

               - try to only convince people to do things that benefit them, and in the absence of a direct benefit to them, things that benefit society

             - lying
-              - only lie when needed, like to avoid pressure to do something if other tactics have failed to get them to stop pressuring you
+              - only lie when needed (like to avoid pressure to do something, if other tactics have failed to get them to stop pressuring you)

       - objects